JosieOnGit/Luniks/Geography/Cities per Nation.md

 #### Jíriskod

+# Vestia
+Soon after **Ubinia** was officially settled and divided up into several zones with nations, **Vestia** was next to be partitioned.
+Several nations on Earth that had lost the majority of their land and needed relocation elsewhere, like the Benelux and Denmark, were granted a sizeable strip of land on which they could relocate their citizens on, free of the threat of rising water levels.
 ## Álusken
 #### Álusken (Capital)
 This city is most known for its giant castle in the centre of the city, home to the current King Álusken II.
 It's most known for its medieval looks and feel, especially in the center of the city, almost making it feel like a time capsule that leads to 700 years back in the past, despite being a city of barely 50 years old.
 Outside Álusken is a grand, wild forest, known for its mysterious events and creatures that may hide inside (See: [[Álusken's Mysteries]]).